michaelfester/docs/docs/reference/data-sources/airtable.md

 4. Click on **Airtable** and **Continue**.
 5. Enter your Airtable account API key and click **Connect**.

 {% figure src="/docs/reference/data-sources/airtable/connect-to-airtable.png" caption="Entering your API key in Glide" /%}

 6. Select the Airtable base you want to use.

 {% figure src="/docs/reference/data-sources/airtable/choosing-an-airtable.png" caption="Choosing an Airtable base for your data source" /%}

 7. Click **Create App** to create your new project!

 The sheets or tables in your base are added as individual **Tabs** to the **Layout Editor** and individual **Tables** in the **Data Editor**.

 {% figure src="/docs/reference/data-sources/airtable/different-view-of-data.png" caption="Viewing your data in Glide and Airtable" /%}

+## Changing the Airtable API Key

+To change the Airtable API key and connect to a different table, first make sure the new table is owned by the same email address you use with your Glide account.
+Then:

+1. Open the settings of your app.
+Then open the **Integrations** menu and select **Airtable.**

+{% figure src="/docs/reference/data-sources/airtable/choosing-the-airtable-under-intergrations.png" caption="Choosing the Airtable to edit the API key" /%}

+2. Select **edit** next to the API key and paste in your new key.

+{% figure src="/docs/reference/data-sources/airtable/editing-the-api-key.png" caption="Editing the API key" /%}

+3. Select **save**.

+{% callout type="warning" title="" %}
+Changing with Airtable account is integrated will change the data in your data editor and could change the behavior of your app.
+{% /callout %}

 ## Sync data between Airtable and Glide